-Associate Professor Leanne Johnston is the Executive Director Allied Health at the Children's Health Queensland Hospital and Health Service and an Associate Professor of Paediatric Physiotherapy at the University of Queensland.
-She is also a Lead at the Childrens Motor Control Research Collaboration and an Associate Investigator at CP-Achieve.
+Associate Professor Leanne Johnston is the Executive Director of Allied Health at Children's Health Queensland Hospital and Health Service and former Head of Physiotherapy at The University of Queensland.
+She is the founding lead of the Children's Motor Control Research Collaboration.
+This interprofessional team have made a significant contribution to research